inbo/tutorials/content/tutorials/r_renv_update/index.md

 Notes:

 - `renv` typically already performs an automatic upgrade (`renv::upgrade()`) upon launching the `renv` environment (reported on launch).
-- To update packages in the `renv` environment, `renv` will take package copies of your user R library if the right versions are available there.
+- To update packages in the `renv` environment, `renv` will take package copies of your user R library if the required versions are available there.
 Note that the copies are stored in a [global `renv` package cache](https://rstudio.github.io/renv/articles/renv.html#cache-1), i.e. a central directory where `renv` stores packages versions for all projects where it is used, for each R `x.y` version, on an as-needed basis.
 The project environment itself is based on symlinks to the particular package versions in the cache.